 So, how do you appoint a Legacy Contact?
 Go to Settings, Security, and click on Legacy Contact.
 You’ll be able to select one of your existing Facebook friends.
 You can also craft a pre-written message to the Legacy Contact (you can edit it, don’t worry) that gives them some guidance.

-Prior to Facebook implementing the Legacy Contact policy in 2015, profiles could only be "memorialized," deleted or left unchanged after someone reported the death.
-Memorializing a profile freezes the account, which takes it out of search results and public notifications like birthdays, an can be viewed only by the user's friends.
+Prior to Facebook implementing the Legacy Contact policy in 2015, profiles could only be “memorialized,” deleted or left unchanged after someone reported the death.
+Memorializing a profile freezes the account, which takes it out of search results and public notifications like birthdays, and can be viewed only by the user’s friends.